Parachuting Rat: Medium

 Parachuting Rat was executed using stencils and spray paint.
-While earlier in his career Banksy painted freehand, in his later work from the mid-noughties he adopted the use of stencils in order to accelerate the creative process and reduce the likelihood of being caught.
+While earlier in his career Banksy painted freehand, in his later work from the mid-2000s he adopted the use of stencils to accelerate the creative process and reduce the likelihood of being caught.
 His works generally appear anonymously and overnight.
 Banksy has written that 'graffiti…is the most honest artform available.
 There is no elitism or hype … nobody is put off by the price of admission.
 A wall has always been the best place to publish your work'.

 Context

 Melbourne is recognised as the street art capital of Australia.
 Banksy, who spent a few months in the city earlier in his career, described the city's street art as 'arguably Australia's most significant contribution to the arts since they stole all the Aborigines' pencils'.
 Parachuting Rat is one of a number of works he executed in the city in 2003.

 Parachuting Rat adorned the wall above a doorway of a council building behind the Forum Theatre in Hosier Lane, a tourist attraction which attracts up to a thousand people a day because of its street art.
 While Hosier Lane had at the time five approved areas for street art, Parachuting Rat was not in one of these.
 It was allowed to remain 'by exception' because the council was aware of the popularity of Banksy's works.